pchome/VulkanFX/README.md

 - Enhanced Subpixel Morphological Anti-Aliasing
 - 3D color LookUp Table

-It is also possible to use Reshade Fx shaders.
+It is also possible to use ReShade FX shaders.

+## Fork difference
+So far:
+- unbundled `stb` headers, use system package
+- unbundeled `ReShade FX`, bumped to most recent version, use system package
+- migrated to `vkroots`, use system package
+- split in 3 parts, removed `depthCapture` option from config, config initialized only once

 ## Disclaimer
-This is one of my first projects ever, so expect it to have bugs.
+Expect it to have bugs.
 Use it at your own risk.

 ## Building from Source